Can men get yeast infections

 Yes, men can get yeast infections from antibiotics; certain types of antibiotics and medication can reduce the amount of good bacteria in the gut.
 Good bacteria normally control the growth of candida in the body, so that candida and yeast do not grow out of control.
 They are also essential for overall good health and normal immune system function.
 For this reason, probiotics are usually recommended in order to restore the body’s good bacteria and further balance the excess yeast, especially during or after antibiotics use.

 Athlete’s foot and jock itch are caused by a fungus and are usually common signs of systemic candida overgrowth.
-See our yeast infections symptoms checker to check which symptoms of male yeast infection apply to you.
+See our symptoms checker to learn which symptoms of male yeast infection apply to you.

 You May Also Like …

 Now that you know more on how can men get yeast infections, it is time to learn what can be done about it:

 Most Popular !
 Learn what are the best supplements for yeast infection issues and what are the ones you should stay away from.
 Avoid critical mistakes that can ruin any candida or cleansing program.
 Read More

 Candida & Yeast Infection Treatment – The Facts You Must Know